 Or we can ship directly to you at the rates below.

 International ordering to many countries is now available.
-Two bottle minimum order.
+There is a two bottle minimum order.
 The postal service lists Priority Mail International shipping to most countries as 6-10 days, but this may not include the time spent in customs; this can sometimes add 2-14 days, it varies a lot from country to country.

 You will need to know the customs and duty rules / costs in your country before ordering.
 You’re advised to contact your local tax agent or customs office to get an estimate of what these fees / rules might be.
 Once an order is placed it can not be canceled.
 I’m sorry, but no refunds will be issued for orders refused, confiscated, or duties assessed by customs.
 See the list below for countries we’re accepting orders from.